freenas/freenas-docs/userguide/storage.rst

 It is often said that ZFS needs about 5 GB of RAM per terabyte of deduplicated storage.
 However this may not be the case, depending on the data to be deduped.
-A highly duplicated pool capabe of around 3x to 5x space saving may only need as little as 1 or 2 GB of RAM per TB of data.
+A highly duplicated pool capable of around 3x to 5x space saving may only need as little as 1 or 2 GB of RAM per TB of data.
 The exact size required for deduplication data is calculated from the output of the :command:`CLI` command :command:`zdb -U /data/zfs/zpool.cache -D pool_name`, which states the total number of blocks in the